getsentry/raven-python/docs/breadcrumbs.rst

     `True` the default handling kicks in.

     Typically it makes sense to invoke
-    :py:func:`~raven.breadcrumbs.record_breadcrumb` from it.
+    :py:func:`~raven.breadcrumbs.record` from it.

 Manually Emitting Breadcrumbs
 -----------------------------

-If you want to manually record breadcrumbs the most convenient way to do that is to use the :py:func:`~reaven.breadcrumbs.record_breadcrumb` function which will automatically record the crumbs with the clients that are working with the current thread.
+If you want to manually record breadcrumbs the most convenient way to do that is to use the :py:func:`~reaven.breadcrumbs.record` function which will automatically record the crumbs with the clients that are working with the current thread.
 This is more convenient than to call the `captureBreadcrumb` method on the client itself as you need to hold a reference to that.

-.. py:function:: raven.breadcrumbs.record_breadcrumb(**options)
+.. py:function:: raven.breadcrumbs.record(**options)

     This function accepts keyword arguments matching the attributes of a breadcrumb.
 For more information see :doc:`/clientdev/interfaces`.
     Additionally a `processor` callback can be passed which will be invoked to process the data if the crumb was not rejected.

+    The most important parameters:

+    `message`:
+        the message that should be recorded.
+    `data`:
+        a data dictionary that should be recorded with the event.
+    `category`:
+        The category for this error.
+This can be a module name, or just a string that clearly identifies the crumb (eg: `http`, `rpc`, etc.)
+    `type`:
+        can override the type if a special type should be sent to Sentry.

 Example:

 .. sourcecode:: python

-    from raven.breadcrumbs import record_breadcrumb
+    from raven import breadcrumbs

-    record_breadcrumb('default', message='This is an important message',
+    breadcrumbs.record(message='This is an important message',
                        category='my_module', level='warning')

 Because crumbs go into a ring buffer, often it can be useful to defer processing of expensive operations until the crumb is actually needed.